 Most trips to the beauty salon, hairdresser, or barber end with you looking and feeling better than you did when you walked in.
 Going to the salon should be a fun and relaxing experience.
 But the beauty salon is a pretty dangerous place if people are not being careful Scissors, blades, electrical components near water, and harsh chemicals are all over the place.

-Luckily, the beauty salon industry is tightly regulated by the Maryland Department of Labor, Licensing, and Regulation, who oversees cosmetologists and salon workers.
+Luckily, the beauty salon industry is tightly regulated by the Maryland Department of Labor, Licensing, and Regulation, who oversees cosmetologists, salon workers, and other personal appearance workers.
 They provide strict guidelines for licensing, sanitation, and training.
 However, no amount of governmental regulation can prevent a perfectly avoidable accident due to the result of a salon worker’s negligence.

 Types of Injuries

 While most injuries are usually minor, a burn or laceration can lead to permanent scarring.
 A perm gone wrong can even lead to permanent hair loss.
-Not to forget, beauty salons have now started to offer treatments such as laser hair removal and dermabraison.
+Not to forget, beauty salons have now started to offer treatments such as laser hair removal, waxing, and dermabrasion.

 These types of treatments are fairly complex and require a little more expertise than an oatmeal bath with cucumber slices.
 Injuries sustained as a result of these procedures does not just affect you physically; they can affect you mentally as well.
 It’s hard to imagine going to the salon to look better, only to leave scarred, disfigured, or in pain.